WHAT DETAILS ARE REQUIRED TO PERFORM THE IRNR?

 PROPERTY FOR RENT

-• Interest or financing expenses for furniture and appliances.
+• Financing interest for furniture and appliances.

 • Home insurance.